-- Other entrants start by taking a full time college course leading to National Certificate (NC), National Qualification (NQ), Higher National Certificate (HNC), Higher National Diploma (HND) or degree.
-Entry requirements for NC or NQ are usually 3-4 subjects at National 4 or 5 including English, Maths and a relevant science or technological subject.
-For an HNC or HND you normally need either the NC or NQ, or 1-2 Highers as well as subjects at National 5.
+Other entrants start by taking a full time college course leading to NC (SCQF Level 6), HNC (SCQF Level 7), HND (SCQF Level 8) or degree (SCQF Level 9-10).
+Entry requirements for NCs are usually 3-4 subjects at National 4 or 5 including English, Maths and a relevant science or technological subject.
+For an HNC or HND you normally need either the NC, or 1-2 Highers as well as subjects at National 5.
 For a degree you normally need 4-5 Highers.

-- Both Ayrshire College and Perth College UHI offer relevant courses.
+Both Ayrshire College and UHI Perth (University of the Highlands and Islands) offer relevant courses.

 Most aircraft mechanics or engineers work for commercial airlines or aircraft maintenance organisations.
 There are also opportunities in the Armed Forces, flying clubs, air taxi companies, aircraft manufacturers, aircraft component workshops and with organisations providing agricultural, ambulance and police aviation services.